learn-co-students/nyc-web-111819/fundamentals-review/README.md

 1. What are the basic JS data types?

-2. List some common data structures, at least 3.
+2. List some common JS data structures (at least 3).

-3. Higher-Order Functions
+3. Higher-Order Function
+ - What is it?
+ - What does it accept as a parameter (if anything)?
+ - What does it return?
+ - What is an example of a HOF?
+ - What is the value of implementing a HOF?

+4. Higher-Order Component
+ - What is it?
+ - What does it accept as a parameter (if anything)?
+ - What does it return?
+ - What is an example of a HOC?
+ - What is the value of implementing a HOC?

 4. Closures